 Vivek Khemka.
 Mr. Khemka has served as Executive Vice President and Chief Technology Officer since December 2015 and is responsible for all development and execution of technology strategy for DISH Network.
-Since August 2016, Mr. Khemka also serves as the President of EchoStar Technologies L.L.C. pursuant to a professional services agreement between DISH Network and EchoStar.
+From August 2016 to February 2017, Mr. Khemka also served as the President of EchoStar Technologies L.L.C. pursuant to a professional services agreement between DISH Network and EchoStar.
 Mr. Khemka previously served as Senior Vice President of Product Management from March 2013 to December 2015.
 Mr. Khemka also served as Vice President of Customer Technology, a position he held from December 2011 to March 2013.
-He joined DISH Network in 2009 and has held various roles of increasing responsibility over the years.
+He joined DISH Network in 2009 and has held various roles of increasing responsibility.
 Before joining DISH Network, Mr. Khemka held various positions at Danaher, Motorola and McKinsey & Co.